jfjensen/RoboND-DeepLearning-Project/writeup.md

 #### Decoder with skip connections

-The *decoder* consists of the exact same number of layers, but it up-samples the down-sampled image such that the output again has the same size as the input.
+The *decoder* consists of the exact same number of layers as the encoder, but it up-samples the down-sampled image such that the output again has the same size as the input.
 The operation which these layers perform can be referred to as transposed convolutions or de-convolutions.
 In this implementation the decoder also makes use of so-called *skip connections*.
 These connections help the network in keeping an overview of 'the big picture' which would be lost otherwise.

 ```python
 def decoder_block(small_ip_layer, large_ip_layer, filters):